Own-Data-Privateer/hoardy-web/README.md

 If you are a developer yourself:

-- See the ["Development" section of extension's `README.md`](./extension/README.md#development) for building from source and debugging instructions.
+- If you want to modify `Hoardy-Web` extension's sources, build them, install the result into your web browser, and then, possibly, test and debug it, see the ["Development" section of extension's `README.md`](./extension/README.md#development).

+- If you want to modify, test, and debug [`hoardy-web` tool](./tool/)'s sources, use `nix-shell` and/or see [there](./tool/default.nix).

+- If you want to use [`hoardy-web` tool](./tool/) in your own scripts, go read [its `README`](./tool/README.md) and the sources of [its example scripts](./tool/script/) first.

-- See all the `hoardy-web`'s-related links above, and also see the description of the [on-disk file format used by all these tools](./doc/data-on-disk.md).
+- If you want to parse `Hoardy-Web`'s `WRR` outputs yourself, see the [description of the on-disk file format used by all these tools](./doc/data-on-disk.md).

-Finally, if your questions are still unanswered, then [open an issue on GitHub](https://github.com/Own-Data-Privateer/hoardy-web/issues) or [get in touch otherwise](https://oxij.org/#contact).
+Finally, if you have a question unanswered by all of the above, [open an issue on GitHub](https://github.com/Own-Data-Privateer/hoardy-web/issues) or [get in touch otherwise](https://oxij.org/#contact).

 # <span id="alternatives"/>Alternatives